How to build custom Zendesk apps in 2026: A complete guide

 Expert Verified

 Let's be honest, for many of us, our business pretty much runs on Zendesk.
-It’s a solid platform, but off-the-shelf software rarely fits every single one of your team's unique workflows.
+It’s a solid, industry-leading platform, and while it is incredibly powerful out of the box, some teams choose to tailor it further to fit their unique workflows.
 You might need to pull order data from Shopify, connect to a homegrown CRM, or automate a very specific process that only your company uses.
 That’s where custom apps usually come in.

 For a long time, building one meant kicking off a full-blown development project.
-Today, though, you have two main options: the old-school, code-heavy route, or a more modern approach using no-code AI integrations.
-While building an app from the ground up gives you complete control, it’s a path that’s often filled with headaches related to time, cost, and upkeep.
+Today, though, you have two main options: the traditional, code-heavy route, or a more modern approach using no-code AI integrations.
+While building an app from the ground up gives you complete control, it’s a path that requires a significant investment of time, cost, and upkeep.
 The good news?
-There's a much simpler way to get the same results (and sometimes even better ones) without all the trouble.
+There's a much simpler way to get the same results (and sometimes even better ones) by using tools that complement the Zendesk ecosystem.

 What is a custom Zendesk app and why does it matter?

 At its core, a custom Zendesk app is a third-party program that lives right inside your Zendesk interface.
 It’s built to add new features, smooth out workflows, or connect Zendesk to the other systems your business depends on.
-Think of it as a bridge that pulls all your tools and data into one central place for your support agents.
+Think of it as a bridge that pulls all your tools and data into one central place for your support agents, leveraging Zendesk's flexible architecture.

-These apps are built using the Zendesk Apps Framework (ZAF), a toolkit that lets developers create integrations that feel like they're a natural part of the platform.
-For example, an app could pull up a customer's entire order history from a platform like Shopify right next to their support ticket.
+These apps are built using the Zendesk Apps Framework (ZAF), a professional toolkit that lets developers create integrations that feel like they're a natural part of the platform.
+For example, an app could pull up a customer's entire order history from a platform like Shopify right next to their Zendesk ticketing system features, benefits, and use cases.
 Or it could create special ticket forms with fields that change based on the customer's issue, making sure you get the right info from the start.
 Some apps even connect to internal tools, linking a support ticket directly to a developer's task.

 The whole point is to stop agents from having to constantly switch between tabs and applications.
 When all the context they need is right there in the ticket view, their jobs get easier and they can resolve issues much faster.

-The old-school way: Building a custom Zendesk app from scratch
+The traditional way: How to build custom Zendesk apps from scratch

 Laying the groundwork and planning

 Before anyone writes a single line of code, you need a plan.
 The first step is to get crystal clear on the app's purpose.
 What problem is it actually solving?
 What information does it need to show, and where in the Zendesk interface should it live (like the ticket sidebar, for instance)?
-You'll also need to make sure you’re on a Zendesk plan that allows private apps, which usually means the Support Professional plan or higher.
+You'll also need to make sure you’re on a Zendesk plan that allows private apps, such as the Professional plan or higher.

 Once the scope is defined, the technical work starts.
-Developers use something called the Zendesk Command Line Interface (ZCLI) to create the app's starter files and manage it.
-This immediately sets a high technical bar; it's a tool made for engineers, not the average user.
+Developers use the Zendesk Command Line Interface (ZCLI) to create the app's starter files and manage it.
+This is a robust tool designed for engineering professionals, ensuring that apps built for the platform meet high standards.

 The development and testing process